 Restoration of Independence

 The medium of exchange on Lajes Field is the US dollar.
 Local currency is the European Euro.
 The rate changes each business day and is affected by the US dollar’s strength in foreign money markets.
-Euros are available for purchase at the Exchange, Top of the Rock Club, Outdoor Recreation (ATM) as well as 2 ATMs and banks located in the Portuguese terminal.
+Euros are available for purchase at the Top of the Rock Club (TORC), and the two ATMs and banks located in the Portuguese terminal.